One-off optimization can also be run from the vertical swimlane using the Optimize modal.

 Configuring optimization settings from the vertical swimlane

-Schedulers can override global optimization settings and scope one-off optimization runs on the vertical swimlane by defining settings in the optimization settings modal.
+Schedulers can override global optimization settings and scope one-off optimization runs on the vertical swimlane by defining settings in the Optimize settings modal.

 Schedulers will only need to make adjustments to these settings when the optimization objectives or parameters for a one-off or ad hoc optimization run are different from those defined in the Settings > Scheduling > Optimization settings page.